 Read The BVRLA Guidelines

-Ask your leasing company for a copy of the BVRLA Fair Wear & Tear guidelines to help you identify any serious damage which goes beyond the standard wear & tear expectations.
+Ask your leasing company for a copy of the BVRLA Fair Wear and Tear guidelines to help you identify any serious damage which goes beyond the standard wear and tear expectations.
+Find out more about leasing fair wear and tear in our handy guide.

 Check The Exterior